 2) Ensure you have a solid plan, and obtain sound financial support and expertise.

 3) Create and maintain a good team as this will be critical for your business as it grows.

-You can visit the Adapt Mobility website at: adapt-mobility.ca/
+You can visit their website at: kinetisense.com/

 This story was written by Elizabeth Blair.
 Elizabeth is the regional innovation network (RIN) coordinator at Community Futures Entre-Corp and works to oversee activities with APEX.
 APEX is a Regional Innovation Network that supports the growth of innovative and technologically-oriented businesses in Southeast Alberta.